Sv443-Network/UserUtils/docs.md

 The generic `TTrKey` can be used to enforce type safety for the keys.
 You can pass the result of the generic type [`TrKeys`](#trkeys) to easily generate a union type of all keys in the given translation object.

+For more examples, check out the predefined transforms in the file [`lib/translation.ts`](./lib/translation.ts)

 <details><summary><b>Example - click to view</b></summary>

 ```ts